 - When making the peach compote, watch carefully and stir frequently to avoid burning the peaches and sticking to the pan.
 If the juices don't ever release, add 1-2 tbs water to the pan and continue to cook a bit longer.

-- If you don't have buttermilk, you can make 'DIY buttermilk' by adding 1 ½ tbsp vinegar to a measuring cup, then filling to the 1 ½ cup line with milk.
+- If you don't have buttermilk, you can make 'DIY buttermilk' by adding 1 ½ tablespoon vinegar to a measuring cup, then filling to the 1 ½ cup line with milk.
 Let the mixture sit for a minute or two to thicken before using.
 You can also use regular milk or half milk, half club soda in place of buttermilk.

 - Frozen peaches work great if you don't have fresh.
 No need to thaw them before cooking, but you may need to increase the cook time just a bit.